-Captured Tracks turns 5 this year and to celebrate we are we are throwing a two-day festival at the end of the summer.
-The two-day outdoor festival will be held August 31st and September 1st at The Wick with performances by DIIV, Mac Demarco, Wild Nothing, Beach Fossils, Soft Moon, MINKS, Soft Metals, Blouse, Widowspeak, Chris Cohen, Heavenly Beat and Alex Calder.
+Captured Tracks turns 5 this year and, to celebrate, we are we are throwing a 2-day festival at the end of the summer.
+The 2-day outdoor festival will be held August 31st and September 1st at The Wick with performances by DIIV, Mac Demarco, Wild Nothing, Beach Fossils, Soft Moon, MINKS, Soft Metals, Blouse, Widowspeak, Chris Cohen, Heavenly Beat and Alex Calder.

 272 Meserole St